10 Best Life Insurance Companies in Texas

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Texas is approximately 76.5 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Texas have been cancer, heart disease, and homicide.
 The homicide rate for Texans is about 7.6 homicides per 100,000 residents, which is close to the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Texas, the 90th percentile income is presently $99,880.
 The median income in the state is roughly $39,030.
-Most financial advisors recommend obtaining a life insurance policy that covers your loved ones for between 10X and 20X your annual earnings.
-In Texas, this amounts to around $998,800 – $1,997,600 for most individuals.
+Most financial advisors recommend obtaining a life insurance policy that covers your household for between 10X and 20X your annual earnings.
+In Texas, this amounts to around $998,800 – $1,997,600 for the majority of individuals.

 Show Me Life Insurance Companies